gmreburn/create-react-webext/readme.md

 **WARNING - This concept is under development and not ready for public use.
 Please contact me if you are interested in contributing to this project.**

-Create React web extensions with no build configuration.
+Create React browser extensions with no build configuration.

-- [Creating A Web Extension](#creating-a-webext) – How to create a new web extension.
+- [Creating A Browser Extension](#creating-a-webext) – How to create a new browser extension.
-- [React Web Extension User Guide](https://gmreburn.github.io/create-react-webext/docs/getting-started/intro/) - How to develop web extensions bootstrapped with Create React WebExt.
+- [Create React WebExt User Guide](https://gmreburn.github.io/create-react-webext/docs/getting-started/intro/) - How to develop browser extensions bootstrapped with Create React WebExt.

 Create React WebExt works on macOS, Windows, and Linux.<br>
 If something doesn’t work, please [file an issue](https://github.com/gmreburn/create-react-webext/issues/new).<br>